pingcap/docs/tiup/tiup-mirror.md

-  init        Initialize an empty repository sign        Add signatures to a manifest file genkey      Generate a new key pair clone       Clone a local mirror from remote mirror and download all selected components merge       Merge two or more offline mirrors publish     Publish a component show        Show the mirror address
+  init        Initialize an empty repository sign        Add signatures to a manifest file genkey      Generate a new key pair clone       Clone a local mirror from a remote mirror and download all selected components merge       Merge two or more offline mirrors publish     Publish a component show        Show the mirror address